 Genotyping Effort Reveals Variants That May Guide Donor-Recipient Matching in Blood/Marrow Transplant

 BUFFALO, N.Y. — Blood and marrow transplantation (BMT) is a standard therapy used to treat leukemias and other life-threatening blood diseases.
-A Roswell Park Cancer Institute-led team has identified genetic variations in the DNA of both transplant recipients and their unrelated cell donors that were associated with poor patient outcomes.
+A Roswell Park Comprehensive Cancer Center-led team has identified genetic variations in the DNA of both transplant recipients and their unrelated cell donors that were associated with poor patient outcomes.
 These findings provide new insights into the causes of disease relapse and may improve transplant donor selection.

 The research was recognized with a “Best Abstract Award” — and was the top-rated abstract as voted on by abstract reviewers and conference chairs — at the annual BMT Tandem Meeting, to be held February 22–26 in Orlando, Fl.
 The research was led by Theresa Hahn, PhD, of the Department of Medicine at Roswell Park and Lara Sucheston-Campbell, PhD, of the Colleges of Pharmacy and Veterinary Medicine at The Ohio State University.

 The team analyzed survival data submitted by more than 150 U.S. transplant centers for leukemia patients from 2000–2011.
 The researchers determined the genotypes (specific DNA sequences) of more than 9 million locations in DNA samples from patients diagnosed with acute lymphoblastic leukemia (ALL) and from their HLA-matched, unrelated donors.
 The genotypes were analyzed for significant associations with death within the first year after BMT from unrelated donors.
 They found that variants in two regions in the genomes of unrelated donors increased the risk of death and, additionally, that variants in two regions among patients with ALL are associated with relapse of disease.